laquiante/ON-10/README.md

 step-00: prepare and use NVUE

-step-01: bridging, vlans
+step-01: Bridges, VLAN's

-step-02: MLAG
+step-02: VLAN's and SVI's

 step-03: BGP unnumbered